uvaai/ml1/_schedules/5 Life Long Learning/index.md

 ### Requesting extension

-Requesting extensions usually require meeting with staff and will generally also include making an alternative planning for the module.
+Requesting extensions usually require meeting with staff and will generally also includes making an alternative planning for the module.
 If any circumstances arise that would make it hard for you to make the deadline, send us an email at <ai@proglab.nl> so we can discuss your situation.
 Please do this as soon as the problem arises, rather than on the day of deadline, so we can